Fitch Affirms JPMorgan Chase's Ratings at 'A+/F1'; Outlook Stable

 made over the ratings time horizon.
 Therefore, Fitch expects to

-to '5' and its SRF to 'No Floor' likely during the first half of
+Support Rating to '5' and its SRF to 'No Floor' within the next

 KEY RATING DRIVERS & SENSITIVITIES - SUBORDINATED DEBT AND OTHER